Rethinking Cognitive Complexity for Unit Tests: Toward a Readability-Aware Metric Grounded in Developer Perception: Toward a Test-Specific Cognitive Complexity

+CCTR is grounded in the developer-centric empirical model proposed by Winkler et al.~\cite{winkler2024investigating}, which identifies three main dimensions of test comprehension: \textbf{test structure} (e.g., AAA clarity, indentation), \textbf{naming and expression semantics} (e.g., assertion intent, variable clarity), and \textbf{test logic and purpose} (e.g., relevance of setup, test goal).
 Each component of CCTR is designed to reflect one or more of these dimensions.
 In particular, our inclusion of annotations is inspired by Guerra et al.~\cite{guerra2024annotations}, who found that annotations like \texttt{@Test} and \texttt{@NotNull} improve code readability and convey test roles—but also warned against overuse.
 CCTR assigns weights accordingly, balancing informativeness with complexity impact.